unhcr-dataviz/quarto-revealjs-unhcr/README.md

 quarto use template unhcr-dataviz/quarto-revealjs-unhcr
 ```

-This will install the extension and create an example qmd file that you can use as a starting place for your article. _TODO_: Develop example on how to use it and specific CSS class.
+This will install the extension and create an example qmd file that you can use as a starting place for your presentation.

 ## Documentation